 My family lives in a house built to the Passive House standard in Belfast Cohousing & Ecovillage in Midcoast Maine, and our home is heated primarily by the sun, occupants, and appliances.
 Our neighbors in our community in a 500 square foot home spent $220 to heat last winter and a 1,300 square foot home a mere $335.
 Naturally, the associated carbon emissions are also much lower, especially considering that many homes in Maine use heating oil.

-We had a 5-day power outage last winter with below freezing temperatures throughout, including some sub-zero weather.
+We had a five-day power outage last winter with below freezing temperatures throughout, including some sub-zero weather.
 It was only sunny for one day of the outage (thus we lost out on all that passive solar heating), but our house lost a mere 2 degrees a day totaling 10 degrees at the end of the outage.
 Houses nearby were below freezing within a matter of hours.

 The specifics of high-performance houses vary on the climate, with our house being designed for a cold climate.
 Here are some of the qualities that allow us to reach a high level of energy efficiency: